 Examples: Is somebody coming?
 Do you have any?
 I have nothing.
 Here are some.
 Note: some of the indefinite pronouns can also be used as indefinite adjectives if there is a noun in the sentence as well.
 If I said ‘Here are some biscuits’ then the word ‘some’ would be an adjective. >/p>

 A reflexive pronoun refers back to the subject of the sentence.
-There are eight reflexive pronouns: myself, yourself, himself, herself, itself, ourselves, yourselves, themselves.
+There are eight of these: myself, yourself, himself, herself, itself, ourselves, yourselves, themselves.

 Examples: I like to check my email myself.
 The cat washed herself.
 They decided to look after themselves.

-Interrogative pronouns are the ones used to ask questions.
-Who, whom, which and what are interrogative pronouns.
-Also, whoever, whomever, whichever and whatever can also be used as interrogative pronouns.
+An interrogative pronoun is used to ask questions.
+Who, whom, which and what are examples.
+Also, whoever, whomever, whichever and whatever can also be used in this way.